Quick! Name two really influential scrolling brawlers!

 No time to listen to your answers, I was looking for Double Dragon and Final Fight.

-(Those of you who are smart-arses and said Kung-Fu Master or Karateka, well done but be quiet).
+(Those of you who are smart-arses and said Kung-Fu Master or Renegade or even Karateka, well done but be quiet).

 Why these two?
 Sure, the slowdown is a bit more apparent these days than it was in 1987, but Double Dragon was massively important because of its wide variety of moves and, more importantly, two-player co-op, and Final Fight merely set the genre's template for the next decade.
 However, between these two monumental releases- from August 1987 to December 1989 (and a little into 1990 too, because of Final Fight's late release)- the genre went through a weird, experimental stage where developers who wanted to get in on the action weren't entirely sure what the hell they were doing.
-This led to releases like Crime Fighters (four player co-op is better than two, right?), Ninja Gaiden (playing the arcade version makes you glad they changed the NES game) and DJ Boy (which, contrary to popular belief, can be completed), all games that, when played nowadays, just feel weird because of the impact Final Fight had on the genre.
+This led to releases like Crime Fighters (four player co-op is better than two, right?), Ninja Gaiden (we mean the arcade version, obviously) and DJ Boy (which, contrary to popular belief, can be completed), all games that, when played nowadays, just feel weird because of the impact Final Fight had on the genre.
 However, in 1988 SNK had their own stab at it, resulting in P.O.W. - Prisoners of War, which might've stood a chance if not for one thing- SNK suck at making scrolling brawlers.
-With the exception of Sengoku 3 (which was mostly a Noise Factory gig), their brawlers range from apocalyptically bad (Burning Fight, urgggghhh) to somewhat passable (Mutation Nation), so it's nice to see the game that started this fine tradition.
+With the exception of Sengoku 3 (which was mostly a Noise Factory gig), their brawlers range from apocalyptically bad (Burning Fight, please no) to somewhat passable (Mutation Nation), so it's nice to see the game that started this fine tradition.

-As a prisoner codenamed Snake (a lot of people had that codename in the 80s) and his unnamed clone in co-op mode, you must make your way through four areas, escape from the enemy P.O.W. camp, and disrupt the enemy forces' operation as much as possible with the great communicator, your fists The button set-up is borrowed from Double Dragon- Punch, Kick, Jump- and you also have a back-hand attack (which is surprisingly powerful) and a short-range headbutt.
-Excluding the 'finisher' moves (an uppercut and a high-kick that finish off weakened foes), that's all you've got, so there's no grappling/throws, no desperation attack, nothing particularly fancy (especially when compared to Double Dragon).
+As a duo of prisoners, Codename: Snake (a popular codename in the '80s) and his unnamed clone in co-op mode, you must make your way through four areas, escape from the enemy P.O.W. camp, and disrupt the enemy forces' operation as much as possible with the great communicator, your fists The button set-up is borrowed from Double Dragon- Punch, Kick, Jump- and you also have a back-hand attack (Punch & Jump, a surprisingly powerful attack) and a short-range headbutt (Punch & Kick).
+Excluding the 'finisher' moves (an uppercut and a high-kick that finish off weakened foes), that's all you've got, so there's no grappling / throws, no desperation attack, nothing particularly fancy (especially when compared to Double Dragon).
 There's also a paltry selection of weapons (just two) but it does have a notable first for the genre- as well as the by-this-point-obligatory throwing knife (which has no close-range use) you can steal machine-guns from the enemy to use against them.
 As far as I'm aware, this is the first scrolling brawler with guns, and it's a good thing too because you'll need them- an integral part of making it through to the end is being very careful with the limited ammo you have (a good example is at the end of Stage 2, where you can kill the boss encounter in one burst of machine-gun fire).

 It's a real shame, because of all the half-baked scrolling brawlers that came out during this rather odd period, P.O.W. could've been one of the better attempts.
 I'm not going to lie and say it's not fun for the first few minutes, because by God it is.
 The brutal sound effects and clunky but satisfying feel of the combat really put it above the likes of Ninja Gaiden and DJ Boy, and the war theme could've been more interesting with a bit of effort.
 It's the start of an average brawler, but the lack of variety turns it into a grind from the end of the first stage onwards, with the only saving grace being that it's fairly short in theory (only four stages, but boy do they feel long).
 P.O.W. is so close to being just an average scrolling brawler, but its flaws keep it strictly below-par...